erayline/erayline/README.md

 Hi 👋 My name is Eray Sona
 ==========================

-I am a student of Software Engineering
+I am a student of Computer Science Engineer Student
 --------------------------------------

 I love coding, because it does make my brain hot.